 You want to start with a level surface, at least one that’s as close to level as you can get.
 You can always adjust the tripod so that the mast is perfectly level, which it must be.
 Try to pick a location where there is plenty of room for people to walk around, because even the slightest bump can drive the dish off alignment.
 This will also give you enough room to cover the legs of the tripod with sandbags, which is what I do because it makes the whole thing stand up against the wind better.

 Some things you should avoid…

 Don’t set the dish on the ground; this invites critters to crawl into it and you know that’s not good.
 Also, don’t ever mount a dish to a tree.
 If it’s a temporary installation you’re hurting the tree, and for a permanent installation you’ll be re-aiming every few months, because you know, trees grow.
 It’s ok to put your dish near an antenna, but unless the mast for your antenna is really sturdy, it’s not an idea to try to zip-tie the mast for the satellite dish to it.
 It’s just not designed to work that way.
-And whatever you do, don’t just stick the dish on a fencepost or on a loose post driven into the ground.
-You can absolutely put a post straight into the ground, but if you do make sure you use plenty of cement and make sure it’s completely level and that it sets completely before you actually put the dish onto it.
+And whatever you do, don’t just stick the dish on a fencepost.
+Don’t put it on a loose post driven into the ground either.
+You can absolutely put a post straight into the ground, if you do it right.
+Make sure you use plenty of cement.
+Make sure it’s completely level and that it sets completely before you actually put the dish onto it.